 Please see Rejection Reasons for a list of reasons why mail and publications may be rejected.

 Items such as product samples, CDs, DVDs, etc., will be removed if doing so will not alter the publication.
 If the item cannot be removed without altering the publication (i.e., tearing a page from the publication), or if the item potentially has value (i.e., CDs included with books), the entire publication will be rejected.
 Loose advertisement cards may be removed as staffing resources allow.
 No publication will be withheld solely on the basis of their appeal to a particular ethnic, racial, religious, or political group or sexual orientation.

-- Inmates may not receive gift subscriptions and/or publications from another inmate, or the friends or family of another unrelated inmate.
+Individuals may not receive gift subscriptions and/or publications from another incarcerated individual, or the friends or family of another unrelated incarcerated individual.

 A comprehensive list of publications reviewed by the Publications Review Committee, which includes allowed and restricted publications.